 Finally, because poor health usually results in increased utilization of health care, we expect mortality to be positively related to utilization to the extent that mortality is a good indicator of poor health.
 The relationship could be negative if this effect is outweighed by a reverse causality running from greater utilization to lower mortality.
-Because of the possibility of reverse causality, the parameter estimate for MORT should be regarded as a lower-bound estimate of the true coefficient.
+Because of the possibility of reverse causality, the parameter estimate for deaths per 1,000 whites aged sixty-five-eighty-four, average 1989-91 (MORT) should be regarded as a lower-bound estimate of the true coefficient.

-Table 7 presents regression results for our measure of total utilization for three specifications.
+Table 10.7 presents regression results for our measure of total utilization for three specifications.
 The first includes only the region and population size dummies, the second the two socioeconomic variables and mortality, and the third all the variables together.
-The results for the 224 MSAs are similar to those for the 313 areas and are available in Appendix Table B-3.
+The results for the 224 MSAs are similar to those for the 313 areas and are available in table 10A.3.
 Probably the most striking result is the large coefficient for MORT: With all variables included, it is 0.51 (0.08).
-Under the reasonable assumption that the mortality rate is a good indicator of the health of the population, we infer that variation in health status across areas is a major determinant of health care utilization among whites 65-84.
+Under the reasonable assumption that the mortality rate is a good indicator of the health of the population, we infer that variation in health status across areas is a major determinant of health care utilization among whites aged sixty-five-eighty-four.
 Another notable result is the large increase in the Florida coefficient when the other variables are added to the regression.
 All the population size dummies have significant negative coefficients; that is, utilization is greater in MSAs larger than 500,000 than in any of the other areas.
 One likely interpretation is that patients in large metropolitan areas find it easier to obtain care (because of closer proximity to hospitals and physicians and the availability of a wide range of specialists).